-Fruits of violence, food of insatiable Evil hunger,
+Fruits of violence, food for the insatiable hunger of evil,

-Ten Lives of Men and of a Woman, poems
+Ten Lives of Men and a Woman, poems

-Lands and seas and the stars of the sky hear it!
+The land and sea and the stars of heaven hear it!

-Mother of the Fatherland, a corner, a nest of the persecuted,
+Mother of the Motherland, a corner, a nest of the persecuted,

 Your child, accept!
-I’m sweating!
+I sweat!
 I’m sowing!
 Arts, Letters!

-Times have drunk the blood, wine to quench their thirst.
+The blood the times have drunk the wine to quench their thirst.

 Anti-fascists, fight the injustice of the world!

-Song of Earth, we hear you and we are all of us present
+Song of the Earth, we hear you and we are all present

-To the living, the fighters, this won’t be a rest!
+To the living, to the fighters there will be no rest!